 Primary duties include:

-- Coordinates and participates in the development of an academic department liaison program
+- Assists with the initial development of an academic department liaison program

-- Supervises and evaluates library faculty and staff
+- Supervises, mentors, and evaluates library faculty and staff

 Preferred qualifications include: